PennyLaneAI/pennylane-sf/README.rst

     dev_fock = qml.device('strawberryfields.fock', wires=2, cutoff_dim=10)
     dev_gaussian = qml.device('strawberryfields.gaussian', wires=2)

 These devices can then be used just like other devices for the definition and evaluation of QNodes within PennyLane.
-For more details, see :ref:`usage` and refer to the PennyLane documentation.
+For more details, see the `plugin usage guide <https://pennylane-sf.readthedocs.io/en/latest/usage.html>`_ and refer to the PennyLane documentation.

 Contributing